 How Does Google Fit Count Steps?

 Google Fit uses your phone’s/watch’s sensors and GPS to count how many steps you take and how much distance you cover.

-Other than that, you can also rely on 3rd party apps and devices for even more accurate readings or additional features too.
-For example, MiBand devices, apart from being able to accurately count steps, can also monitor your sleep quality and heart rate.
+You can also rely on 3rd party apps and devices for even more accurate readings or additional features.
+For example, MiBand devices, apart from being able to count steps accurately, can also monitor your sleep quality and heart rate.

-If you own multiple such devices, Google Fit can be a particularly good choice as it brings everything under a single place.
+Google Fit can be an excellent choice if you own multiple such devices as it brings everything under a single place.